Anna-Marie

 10% Donated for micro loans to women

-I drove with my family a couple of hours outside of Cuzco, Peru to the some wonderful ruins in Pisac where we found these two women weaving.
-They put a stake in the ground; 5’ to 6’ away, tied their yarn to it, 8-10 strands, and pulled it tight as they wove a weft of colors into the warp.
-Intricate designs emerged from their fingertips – small narrow strips, perhaps belts.
-They sat in the dusty brown dirt.
-Below them was a steep, terraced mountain.
+Outside of Cuzco, Peru, at the ruins of Pisac I took a photo of two women weaving.
+They put a stake in the ground 5’ to 6’ away, tied their yarn to it and pulled it tight as they wove the colors into intricate designs.
+They sat in dusty brown dirt.
+One looked up and laughed at a friend walking by as she continued her work.

 Flora